TobjasR/he2021/Chall09 - Cafe Shop/readme.md

 Just because something like the id seems _random_, doesn't mean it is.

-Just because we don't provide the Client with such a _magic_ number, doesn't mean they can't figure it out.
+Just because we don't provide the Client with a certain _magical_ piece of information, doesn't mean they can't figure it out.

 > security by obscurity is no security at all